One of the in-demand jobs now and into the future is plant operator.

 Great Partnerships with Regional Industry

 The Plant Operator Program usually has two intakes each year.
 The provincial government has bolstered funding in areas of trades that are anticipated to be in-demand over the coming years.
-Plant operators are considered one of those areas, so a third intake has been added and started this past August.
-This intake will focus more on hospitals, school districts, municipalities, sawmills, recreational facilities and other large plant operations.
+Plant operators are considered one of those areas.

 Upon completion of the on-campus component of the program, you'll embark on a practicum hosted by regional employers where you'll master operations in real industrial environments.